BillSchofield/WorkingEffectivelyWithLegacyCode/README.md

 #### Process
 * Automated Refactoring to introduce basic seams and break dependencies
-* Cover with Characterization Tests
+* Cover with Characterization Tests and Regular Unit Tests
 * Introduce seams at the change and interception points using less safe refactorings (if needed)
 * TDD change

 ##### Characterization Tests (p.186)
 * *Characterizes* the actual behavior of the code.
+* Use white box testing to identify useful input values
+* Assert on the current actual results

 ##### Interception Points (p.174)
 * An interception point is simply a point in your program where you can detect the effects of a particular change.
 Make this as close to your change points as you can.